 Search feature not working

-If your search feature is not working, first, check to be sure your setup is correct.
+If your search feature is not working:

 How the Search Widget works